Tango Music

 Juan D’Arienzo - known as “the king of the beat” because of his driving rhythms

 Francisco Canaro – gorgeous early Tangos, Milongas & Valses, very nostalgic.
-See photo – right.
+Can be very rhythmic too with regular walking speed beat

 Pedro Laurenz – beautifully arranged and orchestrated – a bit of a “musician’s musician”